samrecipes/recipes/steak_experiments.md

 Meanwhile caramelize:
     - white onions, chopped

+Pan fry the steak.

-Put it on a plate with onions on top of the steak, pour the sauce over everything (optional).
+Put it on a plate: onions on top of the steak, pour the sauce over everything (optional).

 ## beef w/ basil